khalilia2000/Car-ND-Vehicle-Detection-and-Tracking/README.md

   - function `slide_window()` is called to obtain the list of search windows with 50% overlap. `slide_window()` is defined in lines ### to ### of `helperfunctions.py`.
   - function `search_windows()` (lines 251 to 293 of `helperfunctions.py`) is then called to assess the classifier on each search window identified in the previous step and determine if the subject search_window is a vehicle or not.
 This function internally calls `extract_hog_features_once()` (lines 297 to 355 of `helperfunctions.py`) if hog_batch is True in order to extract HOG features only once for the region of interest and to speed up the process (i.e. instead of extracting HOG features for each search window). if hog_batch is not True, then HOG features are extracted for each search_window image, which takes longer.
 2- The list of hot windows (i.e. windows that contained car segments) is then appended to a list that stores the hot windows for the past few frames.
 Information pertaining to the 10 most recent frames are stored in `recent_hot_windows` (i.e. `num_frames_to_keep = 10`). (lines 362 to 371 of `trackvehicles.py`)
-3- A heatmap object is created, which has the same dimensions as the image that is being processed by adding 1 inside the hot windows for all recent frames that are stored in `recent_hot_windows` (lines 384 to 387 of `trackvehicles.py`).
+3- A `heatmap` object is created, which has the same dimensions as the image that is being processed by adding 1 inside the hot windows for all recent frames that are stored in `recent_hot_windows` (lines 384 to 387 of `trackvehicles.py`).
 4- Two threshold values are used to screen the false positives and only return non-zero values where the value is above the thresholds (lines 399 to 402 of `trackvehicles.py`).
 The high threshold is later on used identify peaks (i.e. cars), and then the low threshold is used to identify the extent of each object.
-The thresholded heatmaps (i.e. `heatmap_high`, and `heatmap_low`) along with the original image are then passed to function `draw_bboxes_using_watershed()`, which estimate the location of the cars.
+The thresholded heat maps (i.e. `heatmap_high`, and `heatmap_low`) along with the original image are then passed to function `draw_bboxes_using_watershed()`, which estimate the location of the cars.
-5- `draw_bboxes_using_watershed()` (defined in lines 228 to 282 of `trackvehicles.py`) uses the `watershed()` method function from `skimage.morphology` library as well as `label()` from `scipy.ndimage.measurements` and `distance()` function from `scipy.ndimage` library to identify the zones that are connected together in the heatmap.
-I also implemented another implementation of this function called `draw_bboxes_using_label()` which only uses one threshold value and the `label()` functin, and is simpler - defined in lines 286 to 316 of `trackvehicles.py`.
+5- `draw_bboxes_using_watershed()` (defined in lines 228 to 282 of `trackvehicles.py`) uses the `watershed()` method function from `skimage.morphology` library as well as `label()` from `scipy.ndimage.measurements` and `distance()` function from `scipy.ndimage` library to identify the zones that are connected together in the heat map.
+I also implemented another implementation of this function called `draw_bboxes_using_label()` which only uses one threshold value and the `label()` function, and is simpler - defined in lines 286 to 316 of `trackvehicles.py`.

 The above pipeline is shown consecutively in the example images below: